Value Flows: Acknowledgements

 \section{Acknowledgements}

 We thank Catherine Ji, Bhavya Agrawalla, and Seohong Park for their helpful discussions.
+We thank Seohong Park for sharing the data for some baselines in our experiments.
 This work used the Della computational cluster provided by Princeton Research Computing, as well as the Ionic and Neuronic computing clusters maintained by the Department of Computer Science at Princeton University.
 This work was in part supported by an NSF CAREER award, AFOSR YIP, ONR grant N00014-22-1-2293.
-This material is based upon work supported by the National Science Foundation under Award Numbers 2441665 and 1941722.
+This material is based upon work supported by the National Science Foundation under Award Numbers 2441665, 2237693, and 1941722.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.